3017218198/lab02/README.md

 ## Introduction
 1. This app is based on Sanfored.Mutilmedia.Midi
-2. This changes are equipping the original app with a flexible size of component which can change automatically wheneven the size of window changed
+2. The changes are equipping the original app with a flexible size of component which can change automatically wheneven the size of window changed
 3. This app also optimize the interface to improve users' experience

 ## Implement of changing the size of component automatically with window